brodie-m/brodie-m/README.md

 # 👋 Hi, I’m Brodie!
 I'm currently training to be a full-stack developer with [futureproof](getfutureproof.co.uk)!

-I'm passionate about tech, science, and investing - and I'malways looking to learn more!
+I'm passionate about tech, science, and investing - and I'm always looking to learn more!

 ## Tech stack
 - HTML, CSS, Bootstrap, JavaScript, Node, express, jest, supertest, postman